Jean-Paul Rodrigue (2017), New York:

 - Transmodal transportation.
 The movements of passengers

 or freight within the same mode of transport.
 Although "pure"

 transmodal transportation rarely exists and an intermodal

 operation is often required (e.g. ship to dockside to ship),

 the purpose is to insure continuity within the network.

-- Transport Geography.
-Sub-discipline of geography concerned
+- Transport geography.
+Sub-discipline of geography

-link spatial constraints and attributes with
+It seeks to link spatial constraints and attributes with

 the purpose of movements.